kjrstory/starter-hugo-academic/content/en/post/spack_update_package_su2/index.md

   caption: "Figure by [SU2 Homepage](https://su2code.github.io)"
 ---

  [SU2](https://su2code.github.io) is an open-source CFD (Computational Fluid Dynamics) software developed by the Aerospace Design Lab at Stanford University.
-I have been interested in SU2 since the early 2010s, and I have used SU2 for analysis in [my paper](/ko/publication/jong-rok-kim-2017-cfd-analysis-efdcfd).
+I have been interested in SU2 since the early 2010s, and I have used SU2 for analysis in [my paper](/en/publication/jong-rok-kim-2017-cfd-analysis-efdcfd).
 I also updated it on Spack two years ago and provided support as a maintainer.
 At Spack, [the maintainer system](https://spack.readthedocs.io/en/latest/packaging_guide.html#maintainers) is in place for every package.
 Once you become a maintainer, you have the authority to approve and review PRs (Pull Requests) or issues submitted to the package recipe file.
 However, even though I became a maintainer for SU2, I was unable to provide updates during that time.
 When I looked back at it two years ago, the issues that were difficult to address seemed clearer now, and I was able to make the necessary fixes.
 In the process, I believe my skills have unknowingly grown.

-# 1.Pull Request
+# 1. Pull Request

  The existing recipe didn't have any variants because I didn't know how to apply them, although SU2 itself does support options.
 This time, after reading [the SU2 build instructions](https://su2code.github.io/docs_v7/Build-SU2-Linux-MacOS/), I decided to apply variants.